Call our 24 hours, seven days a week helpline at 800.272.3900

 The day with the most light is the day we fight!
 On or around June 21 — the summer solstice — use your creativity to raise funds and awareness for the cause.

-On June 21, the summer solstice, people from across the world will fight the darkness of Alzheimer's through a fundraising activity of their choice.
+On June 21, the summer solstice, join people from across the world to fight the darkness of Alzheimer's through a fundraising activity of your choice.

 Join our task force to help recruit more teams, build awareness and helping a Longest Day team in your area.